biplavpoudel/MongoDB-Atlas-Administration/README.md

 ```
 sudo tail -F /var/log/mongodb/mongod.log
 ```
+Here, **-F** flag re-opens the log file, `mongod.log` by its name when it detects that it has been rotated. <br>

-Then, we invoke mongod process to rotate the logs as:
+Then, we issue `SIGUSR1` signal in linux to the `mongod` process to rotate the logs as:
 ```
 sudo kill -SIGUSR1 $(pidof mongod)
 ```
 In `mongod.log`, we will notice something similar to the following line to indicate that the log was reopened:
 ```
-tail: /var/log/mongodb/mongod.log: file truncated;
+tail: /var/log/mongodb/mongod.log: file truncated
 ```